Structure-dependent radiative corrections to $e^+ e^- \to \pi^+ \pi^- \gamma$ in the GVMD approach: Introduction

 \section{Introduction}

 The electromagnetic pion form factor $F_\pi(q^2)$ provides information about the non-perturbative structure of the pion, describing the pion-photon interaction beyond the point-like approximation.

-For time-like momenta, the pion form factor has a non-trivial shape around the $\rho$-meson resonance and it is a crucial ingredient for the data-driven dispersive computation~\cite{Keshavarzi:2019abf,Benayoun:2019zwh,Davier:2019can,Keshavarzi:2024wow} of the leading-order hadronic vacuum polarisation~(HVP) correction to the anomalous magnetic moment of the muon, ${a_\mu = (g - 2)_\mu / 2}$.
-It is extracted at low-energy $e^+ e^-$ colliders (flavour factories) in energy scan~\cite{CMD-3:2023alj,CMD-3:2023rfe,Achasov:2006vp,SND:2020nwa} and radiative return~\cite{BaBar:2012bdw,BESIII:2015equ,KLOE:2004lnj,KLOE:2008fmq,KLOE:2010qei,KLOE:2012anl,KLOE-2:2016mgi,KLOE-2:2017fda} experiments.
-The present measurements of $F_\pi (q^2)$ display discrepancies that significantly affect the data-driven evaluations of the HVP contribution to $a_\mu$.
-As of today, the dispersive predictions disagree with the lattice QCD calculations of the muon anomalous magnetic moment~\cite{Aliberti:2025beg}, as well as with the experimental world average~\cite{Muong-2:2025xyk}, except for the CMD-3 determination.
+For time-like momenta, the pion form factor has a non-trivial shape around the $\rho$-meson resonance and it is a crucial ingredient for the data-driven dispersive computation~\cite{Jegerlehner:2017gek,Colangelo:2018mtw,Keshavarzi:2019abf,Benayoun:2019zwh,Davier:2019can,Aoyama:2020ynm,Keshavarzi:2024wow,Aliberti:2025beg} of the leading-order hadronic vacuum polarisation~(HVP) correction to the anomalous magnetic moment of the muon, ${a_\mu = (g - 2)_\mu / 2}$.
+It is extracted at low-energy $e^+ e^-$ colliders (flavour factories) in energy scan~\cite{CMD-3:2023alj,CMD-3:2023rfe,Achasov:2006vp,SND:2020nwa,CMD-2:2001ski,CMD-2:2005mvb,CMD-2:2006gxt,1989321} and radiative return~\cite{BaBar:2012bdw,BESIII:2015equ,KLOE:2004lnj,KLOE:2008fmq,KLOE:2010qei,KLOE:2012anl,KLOE-2:2016mgi,KLOE-2:2017fda} experiments.
+The present measurements of $F_\pi (q^2)$ display discrepancies that significantly affect the data-driven evaluations of the HVP contribution to $a_\mu$, which disagree with the lattice QCD calculations, see~\cite{Aliberti:2025beg} for a complete discussion.
+Moreover, the resulting prediction of $a_\mu$ based on the data-driven method is not compatible with the experimental world average~\cite{Muong-2:2025xyk}, except for the CMD-3 determination.
 This situation, which is dubbed the ``new muon $g-2$ puzzle'', requires a deeper understanding of the tensions between the pion form factor determinations by different experiments.

-New measurements of $F_\pi (q^2)$ with sub-percent precision are expected in the near future, by using both the energy scan and the radiative return method~\cite{SND_orsay2025,Zhang:2026jvb,Polat:2026ysh}.
+New measurements of $F_\pi (q^2)$ with sub-percent precision are expected in the near future, by using both the energy scan and the radiative return method~\cite{SND_orsay2025,BELLE_orsay2025,KLOE_orsay2025,BES3_orsay2025,Zhang:2026jvb,Polat:2026ysh}.
 To support these experimental efforts, precise theoretical predictions are highly demanded.
 In this letter, we focus on radiative return measurements with the aim of providing state-of-the-art predictions for the process $e^+ e^- \to \pi^+ \pi^- \gamma$ in relation to the existing literature.